penibelst/jekyll-compress-html/site/index.md

 An array of environments given by `ENV["JEKYLL_ENV"]` where the compress layout is ignored.
 This may be useful while developing a website.

+Use the shortcut `all` to disable compression in all environments.

 ### blanklines

 A boolean value to turn on blanklines mode.
 This mode will only remove lines consisting of whitespace and leave other lines alone.